uddipbisht/Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_week1/README.md

 -To analyze the spatial and temporal distribution of fire incidents in India.

--To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).
+*To classify fire types based on satellite-observed parameters (e.g., FRP, Brightness).

--To identify trends and hotspots of fire activities over time.
++To identify trends and hotspots of fire activities over time.

 ## 🛠️ Tools & Libraries Used

-=Python
+-Python

-=Jupyter Notebook
+*Jupyter Notebook

--Pandas
++Pandas

 -NumPy